paulgnz/derive-public/README.md

-# Private Key to Public Key Converter
+# XPR Network Private Key to Public Key Converter

-A simple tool that converts private keys to public keys.
+A simple tool that converts XPR Network private keys to public keys.
 Perfect for beginners who have never run a script before!

 ## 🚀 For Complete Beginners

 ### What This Does
-This tool takes your private key (like `PVT_K1_...`) and converts it to a public key (like `PUB_K1_...`).
+This tool takes your XPR Network private key (like `PVT_K1_...`) and converts it to a public key (like `PUB_K1_...`).
 It's completely safe and runs on your own computer.

 ### What You Need
 - A computer (Windows or Mac)